titoms/EduMation/README.md

-# StudyQuest - Educational App
+# EduMation - Educational App

-StudyQuest is an engaging educational app that offers a wide range of features to enhance your learning experience, streamline course management, and facilitate time management for schools and universities.
+EduMation is an engaging educational app that offers a wide range of features to enhance your learning experience, streamline course management, and facilitate time management for schools and universities.

 ## Features